A Grace College Study on Organizational Communication

-There are three general types of directional communication that take place in organizations.
+There are three general types of directional communication that take place in corporate and nonprofit organizations.

 - Upward communication flows from subordinates to superiors.
 This is the opposite of downward communication; it originates from people at lower levels and is directed to those who are above them.
 Examples include suggestion statements, reactions, reports and proposals.